Financial Planning

 If you’ve owned the home for many years and are selling at a significant profit, you may end up owing on any gain that exceeds the primary residence exemption.
 With soaring property values, some sellers – especially longtime homeowners – may be over this threshold and subject to a capital gains tax.

-Typically, the costs, fees and potential taxes on selling a home within the same year or two you purchased it could negate any profit you realized in the property value.
+Typically, the costs, fees and potential taxes on selling a home within the same year or two you purchased the home could negate any profit you realized in the property value.
 Bottom line – it’s usually not a great financial plan to flip a home unless it’s your full-time business!
-Before you make a move with one of your largest assets, it’s a good idea to get advice from your financial planner on how this impacts your wallet.
+Real estate investors should be cautious, as frequent transactions can lead to increased taxable gains and higher tax payments.
+Before you make a move with one of your largest assets, it’s a good idea to get advice from your financial planner and tax professional on how this may impact your wallet and tax planning.

 Q: How can you figure out at what capital gains rate you’ll be taxed for selling your home?